Many barns out there have seen better days and in some cases barely qualify as freestanding structures anymore.

 These government grants are not available to private owners in all states, so research which grants are available in your area.

-This is probably the simplest options and the affordable choice.
+This is probably the simplest option and the most affordable choice.

 Be aware of contractors (or someone with a pick-up truck claiming to be a licensed contractor) that offer to pay for the old barn wood.
 This is not the same as barn demolition and will leave you with a useless heap on your property that you'll still have to demolish and/or haul away.